Irises Edible: What You Need To Know?

 • PRODUCT: Includes 3 Bearded Iris rhizomes per pack (Iris germanica).
 Images of flowers are for reference only, they are not cut flowers.

-• CONDITION: Dry rhizomes and leaves are normal product conditions, as they are in a dormant state.
+• CONDITION: Rhizomes with dry leaves are normal product conditions, as they are in a dormant state.
 As long as the rhizomes are firm, they should sprout within a couple of weeks from planting.

-• EASY TO GROW: These Iris are drought-tolerant and easy to care for!
+• EASY TO GROW: These Iris are drought-tolerant and so easy to care for in many soil conditions!

 Final Thoughts